EXPECTED CUMULATIVE PROGRESS

 Track your progress on MyUCLA (Classes tab > Grades and Transcripts > Expected Cumulative Progress).

 If you do not meet the ECP unit target outlined in the ECP Guidelines during a monitored term, a hold will be placed on your record the following quarter.
-You will need to meet with your College Counselor to check your academic progress, chart out a program plan, and have the hold removed.2ND ECP SHORTAGE*
+You will need to meet with your College advisor to check your academic progress, chart out a program plan, and have the hold removed.

 *If you intend to graduate in four years total, you may file an ECP Exemption by submitting a Degree Plan Contract.
-The College Counselor will also advise you on the potential outcomes of a 3rd ECP Shortage if you do not follow the program plan discussed with the counselor.
+The College advisor will also advise you on the potential outcomes of a 3rd ECP Shortage if you do not follow the program plan discussed with the advisor.

 3RD ECP SHORTAGE

-If you are not graduating in four years, you will need to check-in with a College Counselor to discuss the ECP Appeal Process.
-The hold will not be removed until the appeal has been submitted and reviewed.
+If you are not graduating in four years, you will need to check-in with a College advisor to discuss the Time to Degree Petition process.
+The hold will not be removed until a Time to Degree Petition has been submitted, reviewed, and approved.
 Your Degree Plan Contract may be approved as is or with modifications and you may be monitored every quarter.
-If your appeal is not approved or you do not follow your Degree Plan Contract, you may be required to complete units at another institution (e.g. UCLA Extension or other four-year institution).
+If your Time to Degree Petition is not approved or you do not follow your Degree Plan Contract, you may be required to complete units at another institution (e.g. UCLA Extension or other four-year institution).

 IMPORTANT NOTE FOR THE 12TH QUARTER CHECK:

-Students in their 12th quarter who are not graduating and have an ECP Shortage (1st, 2nd or 3rd ECP Shortage) must submit a Degree Plan Contract and may also need to file an ECP Appeal letter to their academic counseling unit.
-Consult with your College Counselor to determine if you need to file an appeal letter.
+Students in their 12th quarter who are not graduating and have an ECP Shortage (1st, 2nd or 3rd ECP Shortage) must submit a Time to Degree Petition to their academic counseling unit.
+Consult with your College advisor to determine if you need to file a Time to Degree Petition.

 Section 2: ECP Exemption Program